-- PO: Administer 1–2 hr before chemotherapy without regard to food.
-Due to long action, administered no more frequently than onceevery 14 days.
+- PO Administer 2 hr before starting chemotherapy without regard to food.
+Due to long action, administer no more frequently than once every 14 days.
 Given with dexamethasone and a 5-HT3 antagonist.

 - Instruct patient to take rolapitant as directed.
 Direct patient to read the Patient Package Insert before starting therapy and each time Rx renewed in case of changes.

 - Instruct patient to notify health care professional of all Rx or OTC medications, vitamins, or herbal products being taken and consult health care professional before taking any new medications.